 - Disseminating state-of-the-art information to dancers, teachers/instructors, artistic directors, choreographers, etc.

 - Developing educational/training programmes and professional development opportunities for current and future researchers and practitioners

 “The programme of Continuing Professional Development delivered by Safe in Dance International (SiDI) is endorsed by the Council for Dance Education and Training, confirming SiDI as a CDET Affiliate.”

 Glyn Jones, Director, CDET

-The Council for Dance Education and Training (CDET) provides Quality Assurance for the professional dance and musical theatre industries.
+The Council for Dance Drama and Musical Theatre (CDMT) provides Quality Assurance for the professional dance and musical theatre industries.
 It is the first point of contact for those seeking information on education, training and assessment in the UK.
 The Council negotiates with government bodies, as well as national and international agencies on behalf of our member organisations.

 Healthy Dancer Canada